 The consequences of a collision between a tractor-trailer and a smaller vehicle can be disastrous and fatal.
-On many of the multi-lane, high-speed superhighways and other streets in and around Philadelphia, truck accidents frequently arise from the irresponsible and negligent driving of truck drivers.
+On many of the multi-lane, high-speed superhighways and other streets in and around Philadelphia and South Jersey, truck accidents frequently arise from the irresponsible and negligent driving of truck drivers.

 At the Law Offices of Eric A. Shore, we recognize that representing victims of tractor-trailer accidents involves specialized skills and understanding.
 We will fight to recover the various types of damages and compensation to which our clients are entitled.

 Our qualified tractor-trailer accidents attorney in Philadelphia, Pennsylvania, has significant experience in assisting injured people like you in pursuing compensation.
 Call us to book a no-cost consultation to explore how we may help you.

 What Are the Common Tractor Trailer Accident Injuries?

 Due to their enormous size and weight, tractor-trailer accidents typically result in severe injuries.
 Those fortunate enough to escape a truck collision face disabling and disfiguring chronic injuries.
 The following are some of the most frequent injuries resulting from tractor-trailer accidents: